htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 :index:`SubmitterGroupQuota<single: SubmitterGroupQuota; ClassAd attribute, ephemeral>`\ ``SubmitterGroupQuota``:
-    If the owner of the candidate job is a member of a valid accounting group, with a defined group quota, then this attribute is the integer number of slots defined as the group’s quota.
+    If the owner of the candidate job is a member of a valid accounting group, with a defined group quota, then this attribute is the integer number of slots defined as the group's quota.

 :index:`RemoteGroupResourcesInUse<single: RemoteGroupResourcesInUse; ClassAd attribute, ephemeral>`\ ``RemoteGroupResourcesInUse``:
     If the owner of the currently running job is a member of a valid